andynavarre/me121/README.md

 Constant_Speed.vi uses two PWM-controlled servomotors to draw a straight line employing Jacobians

 Torques_Calc.vi plots the torque required for each motor to keep the EOF at each location of the GCode reader.
-Then it plots a histogram of required torques for the full drawing
+Then it plots a histogram of required torques for the full drawing\

+MidtermSubmission.zip includes the VI uses for the midterm to move a 3DOF robot while keeping the EOF always vertical